-Funny story: I made this Whole30 compliant frittata one slow Saturday morning after the night my boys watched The Lion King for the first time.
+Funny story: I made this Whole30 Chorizo Frittata one slow Saturday morning.
+My boys has just watched The Lion King for the first time the night before.
 The movie was a hit (although we had to fast forward through a few of the scary parts I forgot about – whoops!).
 They really loved it, especially Timon and Pumba.
-But then again, who doesn’t love that crazy duo?
+But I mean, who doesn’t love that crazy duo?
+They’re hysterical!

-Ever since my oldest started school, I’m really into make-ahead breakfasts (hello time saver!).
-So even though I made this for a leisurely weekend morning, I think it’d be great as a prepped breakfast.
-It’s always nice to wake up to something so yummy ready to go on a busy morning!
-And this one definitely does NOT disappoint.
+I’ve been forced to get more into make-ahead breakfasts (hello time saver!).
+So even though I made this Paleo Frittata for a leisurely weekend morning, I think it’d be great as a prepped weekday breakfast.
+I’ll tell you what, I wouldn’t mind waking up to this!
+Because this frittata does NOT disappoint.
 Let me know, what are you favorite ingredients to add to frittatas?

 Chorizo, Potato & Kale Frittata (Whole30)